eshasajjanhar/eshasajjanhar.github.io/docs/Astrophotography.md

 permalink: /astrophotos
 ---
 <p align="justify">
 These photos were taken using an STC-7 camera, a computerised equatorial mount an an 8-inch Schmidt-Cassegrain telescope at the Ashoka University campus.
-Huge thanks to Philip Cherian and Pradip Chaudhari for making the setup accessible and efficient!
+Huge thanks to Philip Cherian and Pradip Chaudhari for making these possible!
 </p>